 The Key Elements

-The children are encouraged to engage in the key elements of the Montessori curriculum by self educating, Modern Montessori Methods encourage them to explore this world in a carefully-prepared learning environment that responds to their need to learn and grow by exposing them to materials and experiences that stimulate intelligence and promote physical and psychological development.
+The children are encouraged to engage in the key elements of the Montessori curriculum by self educating, Modern Montessori Methods that encourage them to explore this world in a carefully-prepared learning environment.
+It responds to their need to learn and grow by exposing them to materials and experiences that stimulate intelligence and promote physical and psychological development.

 They are encouraged to utilise the learning materials through individual instruction, to allow children to learn at their own pace.
 Lessons are short, concise, direct and aimed at enhancing the child’s self-worth.

 The five key areas of learning in the Montessori environment include; Practical Life, Sensorial, Language, Mathematics and Culture.

 1. Practical life

 This includes life skills to help develop independence, coordination, concentration, self-control, self-awareness, confidence and